equinor/res2df/docs/usage/satfunc.rst

 satfunc
 -------

-satfunc will extract saturation functions from .DATA files or from include files, these are the keywords ``SWOF``, ``SGOF``, ``SGWFN``, ``SWFN``, ``SOF2``, ``SGFN``, ``SOF3`` and  ``SLGOF``.
+satfunc will extract saturation functions from :term:`.DATA files <.DATA file>` or from include files, these are the keywords ``SWOF``, ``SGOF``, ``SGWFN``, ``SWFN``, ``SOF2``, ``SGFN``, ``SOF3`` and  ``SLGOF``.